• Skip to primary navigation

 I have a cookie recipe that calls for lemon zest.
 Can I just use lemon juice instead?

-This could create issues for your cookie because lemon juice is adding moisture to your dough.
-In turn, the cookies may be too wet and not bake properly.
+Lemon juice adds moisture, which can throw off the dough’s consistency.
+Your cookies may turn out too wet and not bake properly.
 Use lemon zest when a recipe calls for it.

 If you don't have it, you could add a bit more lemon extract.
 It's more concentrated than lemon juice, so you can add a lot of flavor without adding an excessive amount of moisture.